 Manju was first introduced to Japan in 1341 when a Japanese envoy came back from China and brought back mantou (饅頭) with him.
 The character for mantou is read as”manjū” in Japanese.

-Since then, Manju has been a popular sweet for generations after generations.
+Since then, Manju has been a popular sweet for generation after generation.
 You can easily purchase these inexpensive treats from street vendors and wagashi shops everywhere.

-There are many variations of manju, but the most common one is the steamed manju with thin fluffy bun filled with sweet red bean paste.
+There are many variations of manju, but the most common one is steamed manju with a thin fluffy bun filled with sweet red bean paste.

 Different Types of Manju

-For fillings: The most common filling, red bean paste, come in different consistencies: koshian, tsubuan, and tsubushian (more about it here).
-Other fillings include uguisu an (bean paste made with peas), shiro an (bean paste made with white kidney bean), chestnut paste, sesame paste, Matcha bean paste, Miso bean paste, etc.
+For fillings: The most common filling, red bean paste, comes in different consistencies: koshian, tsubuan, and tsubushian (more about it here).
+Other fillings include uguisu an (bean paste made with peas), Shiro An (bean paste made with white kidney bean), chestnut paste, sesame paste, Matcha bean paste, Miso bean paste, etc.